1986 Dime Value Checker: Errors List, “P” ,“D” & “S” Mint Mark Worth

 1986 Dime Value Guides

-Each variety has distinct characteristics that affect its value and availability.
-Philadelphia produced the largest quantity with a “P” mint mark.
-Denver added a “D” mark, while San Francisco used an “S” to identify its proof output.
+Each variety has distinct characteristics that affect value and availability.
+Philadelphia produced the most coins with a “P” mint mark, Denver added a “D” mark, and San Francisco used an “S” exclusively for proof output.

-While P and D versions circulated widely, their values diverge based on condition and features like Full Bands designation.
-The S proof version with Deep Cameo finish commands premium prices due to its limited mintage and superior strike quality.
+While P and D versions circulated widely, their values diverge sharply based on grade and the Full Bands designation.
+The S proof Deep Cameo (DCAM) version carries a premium thanks to its mirror-like fields and frosted devices, though it tops out well below a top-grade business strike.

 1986-P Dime Value